-For the trip that led to Tortuga, my roundtrip plane ticket from San Francisco to Frankfurt cost $520.
+For the trip that led to my co-founding my business, Tortuga, my roundtrip plane ticket from San Francisco to Frankfurt cost $520.
 Now I pay for international flights with points and miles.
 I sleep for free in Airbnb apartments.
 I never take taxis.
 Life is good.

 Here’s how you can do the same.

 Rent a room in someone’s apartment or the whole place.
 Airbnb is cheaper than a hotel but with more amenities.
 My favorite part is that you can stay in any neighborhood you like, not just downtown where all of the hotels are located.

 Get $40 off your first stay by signing up at this link.

 Book last-minute (within the week) hotel rooms at a discount.
 HotelTonight is perfect for business trips and impromptu getaways.
 I use it for weekend roadtrips from the Bay Area.

 Instead of having hundreds of mediocre options, you’ll choose from a short list of quality hotels with one or two budget options.